mrtngamper/IEGUI/Documentation/README.md

 ## Temporary resume
 #### What worked
-Up until June 28th, one week from the deadline, the development team was able to create basic implementations of the different views wich were previously specified.
+Up until May 28th, one week from the deadline, the development team was able to create basic implementations of the different views wich were previously specified.
 The WelcomeView was implemented, it was possible to select or drag & drop images into the MainView.
 It was also possible to run enhance images using a simple interface in java.